limestreetlab/historical-data-download/README.md

 - Bid and ask prices are open prices at timestamps
 - For intraday data, the close of the last data point (ex 15:59:00 for 1-min) is different from the daily close which results from closing auction
 - Traded prices represent first traded prices in the period; for example, in case of 1-min data, the traded at 14:50:00 is the first price traded at between 14:50:00 and 14:51:00 and volume is for that minute
 - Trading volumes provided by IBKR are lower than other sources (Yahoo Finance etc), often by a substantial margin.
-Only RTH data are used here and [IBKR data feed filters trades](https://ibkrcampus.com/ibkr-api-page/twsapi-doc/#filtered-hist-data) that tend to occur away from NBBO such as block trades
+Only RTH data are used here.
+[IBKR data feed filters trades](https://ibkrcampus.com/ibkr-api-page/twsapi-doc/#filtered-hist-data) that tend to occur away from NBBO such as block trades and excludes odd lot trades
 - When a non-trading date entered, the last trading day will be used

 #### API Limitations and Workarounds